 This module is designed to provide you with questions to practice your information literacy skills.
 This is not for a grade.

-Select your response by clicking on the answer in the shaded box.
-Feedback regarding your responses will be revealed below the answer once you click on it.
+Go to the Quiz tab.
+Read each question carefully, and indicate your response by clicking on the radio button next to the answer and then selecting "Submit."
+Feedback regarding your responses will be revealed below the answer once you click on the radio button.

 You may work through this practice module as many times as you want.